 "So formal,"he breathed.
 "The women who tie me up usually have the decency to use my Christian name."

 Topaz Historical Romance Comanche Rose by Anita Mills.
-Brownie points for the false cover and the bad, romantic art.
+Extra points immediately to this one for the false cover and the bad cover art.
 Aside from that, this a tender story about two American's busily underestimating their own opinions of themselves.
 There's a lot of action, Indians, canyons, cold nights and 'protecting' of things going on.
 I'm always nervous about the severe lack of accurate political context in Texan frontier/ cowboy novels like this.
 To Mills' credit the plot-line was believably bloodthirsty.
 Annie and Hap try to get it together and live happily ever after despite numerous tragic obstacles.
-For a sweet depiction of a 'man's man' this one had some melting moments.
+For a sweet depiction of a 'man's man' this one has some heart melting moments.

 "I am growing weary of this constant battle between us about my money.
 God damned it Leonie, are we to live in poverty because you haven't got the money to pay for the things that are needed to make the Chateau liveable?
 I am, may god forgive me, a rich man!
 Must I resign myself to moldy halls, a rutted driveway and mouse-eaten mattresses because you cannot afford to have them taken care of?
 For heaven sake, I have the blood money!"

 Doesn't that make you want to rush out and embrace arrogant men?
-I have spent many milo-fueled nights wishing someone would extend to me this turn of phrase.
-SIGH. (lol)
+I have spent many milo-fueled nights wishing someone would extend this turn of phrase to me!
+SIGH.

 Harper Historical Romance Jacaranda Bend by Charlotte Douglas.
 Now Charlotte, if you're going to make the central character such a petite, unworldly thing, flung into the great unknown at the death of her mean father, I want to know about her sexual awakening.
 I want to know that despite all the angst and the strange new land, that she gets an orgasm in her life.
 Our hero is a rancher in the pioneering days of America.
 He's all cold and broody, damn is there some pent up sexual angst... and here's the catch.
 No sex, not in the whoooole 325 pages.
 SIGH.
 Great story, NO PAYOFF.

 Corgi Avon Gentle Feuding by Johanna Lindsey.
-A lowland girl and a highland warrior/ war lord *swoon* (my favourite) in a confused Romeo and Juliet scenario where they are merely running from their own fated union.
+A lowland girl and a Scots highland warrior/war lord *swoon* (my favourite) in a confused Romeo and Juliet scenario where they are merely running from their own fated union.
 Circular, with one hot scene that made it worthwhile and lashings of pride and burly fighting Scotsmen.
 Awesomeness.
 Like reading golden syrup.

 LoveSpell Historical Romance Love Me with Fury by Connie Mason.
 Sweet, innocent Ariel Leland is rescued from a forsaken stage coach by bounty hunter Jess Wilder.
 These two have to overcome some odds to live happily ever after; mistaken identity, evil plots to destroy their trust in one another, an incest sub-plot involving a neighbour, her relentless, uncaring parent...
 It's a good story, sweeping, ludicrous and well fleshed out.
 Not as much sex as you would hope, but none-the-less.